yieldbot/herodb/README.md

 ### Notes

 - Keys are always Unicode.
-- The int 0 is an invalid key choice.
+- The int 0 is not a valid key.